Bicycle cooperative

+A bicycle cooperative ("bike co-op") refers to a cooperative that service bicycles and/or provide tools, training, equipment or space for the maintenance of bicycles or that transport goods or services with bicycles.
+Many bike co-ops have taken the form of community bike shops or cooperatives organized to give the local bike shop national scale and buying power with some operating as delivery cooperatives.

-A bicycle cooperative ("bike co-op") can take the many forms of the cooperative model.
-These often include co-ops composed of businesses to achieve economies of scale (retailers' cooperative), co-ops managed by those who work at the business (worker cooperative), and bicycle co-ops owned and managed by the cyclists that use their services (consumers' co-operative).
-To date, many bicycle co-ops have taken the form of community bike shops and cooperatives organized to give the local bike shop national scale and buying power.
+In terms of governance structure, bike co-ops can take the many forms of the cooperative model.
+For example, bicycle co-ops owned by the cyclists that use their services (consumers' co-operative), co-ops composed of businesses to achieve economies of scale (retailers' cooperative), or co-ops owned and managed by those who work at the business (worker cooperative).

-Bike cooperatives: community and consumer
+Bike cooperatives owned by consumers

 As a consumers' co-operative, community bike cooperatives are organized and owned by the cyclists who use them.
 Members often receive exclusive access and benefits to service and sales.

 Shop time

 Shop time is considered to be the use of the bike co-op's space and tools.
-Some bike co-ops charge users a set fee of between US$5 and US$20 per hour.
-Some bike co-ops will waive the fees for low-income users.
-Bike Pirates in Toronto, and Bike Again! in Halifax, are examples of co-ops which use a pay what you want strategy.
-They request that each user make a donation.

-Co-ops with lower overhead costs are often more relaxed about cost recovery.
-For example, one co-op inside an Australian "community environment park" existed rent-free until recently.
-That co-op continued to charge just US$8 for a one-year membership, including unlimited shop time, even after it began paying rent.
+Some bike co-ops charge users a fee per hour, for example Hub City Cycles (Nanaimo, CA) charges members $20 an hour.
+Needing hands-on assistance can come with an extra cost or the requirement to become a member.

+Many of these co-ops also use a pay what you can model and/or pay it forward model, for example Bike Pirates (Toronto, CA) and Squeaky Wheel Bike Co-op (London, CA).

 Parts

-The cost of new or used parts is usually added to the shop fee, but is typically substantially below retail prices.
-Some workshops stock new items such as brake pads, inner tubes, cables and housing, and bearings, for example.
+The cost of new or used parts is usually paid in addition to shop time.
+Some bike shops stock new items such as brake pads, inner tubes, cables and housing, and bearings, for example.

 Parts may be sourced from public donations.
-Children's bikes are often donated when they are outgrown, and abandoned bikes are sometimes obtained through partnerships with police departments (evidence control), street cleaning firms, or from large institutions such as schools and universities.
+Children's bikes could be donated when they are outgrown, and abandoned bikes are sometimes obtained through partnerships with police departments (evidence control), street cleaning firms, or from large institutions such as schools and universities.
+Donated bikes that need repairs can be fixed by the co-op and resold for revenue, for example as done at CoMo Bike Co-op.

-Bike cooperatives: retail
+Bike cooperatives owned by retailers

-When a bicycle cooperatives takes the form of a retail cooperative, it often takes the form of multiple businesses within the industry coming together to achieve economies of scale to compete with big-box brands, department stores and direct-to-consumer bike sales.
+When a bicycle cooperative takes the form of a retailer cooperative, multiple businesses within the industry come together to achieve economies of scale to compete with big-box brands, department stores and direct-to-consumer bike sales.